QUIZ

 KEY: "Opportunity based costing": When weighing assortment options instead of comparing margin %s to expense %s or attempting to allocate expenses to SKU's the German Deckungsbeitrag framework considers "Opportunitieitskosten" of the relative Deckungbeitrag.

-For the white paper see: www.profitperx.com
+For our white paper by C&A colleagues et al see: www.profitperx.com

 No comments: